intersel/Blapy/README.md

 ```
 **Let's imagine now that you would like that the website loads and updates only the "mainContainer" part without updating the whole page when we click on the test2.html link...**

-You know that you would need to call a URL in ajax, get the new content from the server and update the container with jQuery html function...
+You surely know that you would need to call a URL in ajax, get the new content from the server and update the container with jQuery html function...
 Perhaps meet some problem with the browser history when going back... etc... etc...

-With UPI Application, just create your second test2.html file as usual: it will be quite the same than test1.html (let's imagine the files are php generated...) with a new content in the "mainContainer" part :
+With UPI Application, just create a second test2.html file as usual: it will be quite the same than test1.html (let's imagine the files are php generated...) with a new content in the "mainContainer" part :
 ```html
 <body id="myUPIApplication">
   <h1>I am test2.html file</h1>